 FT: What resulting government would the green party have preferred?

 CL: We’d have preferred an election under a fair, inclusive voting system that would have delivered a reasonable representation of what the electorate wants, instead of forcing millions of people into tactical voting.
 Failing that, it’s clear from our own manifesto that ours is a genuinely progressive, redistributive agenda, with sustainability at its heart, and so we would want a government that was more likely to act on that agenda.
 Read more

 So Obama has finally come out and linked the Deepwater Horizon accident and the continuing oil leak to the ‘dangers of fossil fuels’.
 As the FT reports:

 Touring a solar panel plant in California on Wednesday, Mr Obama said “the increased risks, the increased costs” of deepwater drilling “gives you a sense of where we’re going”.

 “We’re not going to be able to sustain this kind of fossil fuel use,” he said, calling the spill “heartbreaking”.

 It’s not often we see oil analysts looking much at electric cars.
-But JBC Energy has made a reasonably bullish assessment, picking up on reports that Chinese electric vehicles will be subsidised to the tune of 60,000 yuan, or almost $9,000 each, and expand a pilot subsidy scheme from 13 cities to 20.
+But JBC Energy has made a reasonably bullish assessment, picking up on reports that Chinese electric vehicles will be subsidised to the tune of 60,000 yuan, or almost $9,000, and expand a pilot subsidy scheme from 13 cities to 20.
 Read more

-Despite BP’s insistence that the results won’t be known until much later on Thursday, and that the video may not indicate whether the operation is succeeding, viewers of the live feed video are inevitably speculating about just what the cameras at the Macondo well are showing, especially since the view was obscured a couple of hours ago, as this video shows: Read more
+Despite BP’s insistence that the results won’t be known until later on Thursday, and that the video may not indicate whether the operation is succeeding, viewers of the live feed video are inevitably speculating about just what the cameras at the Montara well are showing, especially since the view was obscured a couple of hours ago, as this video shows: Read more

 - Did deferring to the chain of command contribute to explosion?